RedMadRobot/figma-export/Examples/README.md

 ### Example iOS project

-There are 2 example iOS projects in `Example` and `ExampleSwiftUI` directories which demostrates how to use figma-export with UIKit and SwiftUI.
+There are 2 example iOS projects in `Example` and `ExampleSwiftUI` directories which demonstrates how to use figma-export with UIKit and SwiftUI.

 <img src="../images/figma.png" />